 Every page on your website should have text content that can be used to link to other pages.
 When your text mentions another portion of your website – that is the perfect opportunity for a keyword rich internal link.

 However, there is one caveat.
 While it can be valuable to provide keyword rich internal links, too many can be a bad thing.
 Loading your page with too many links looks spammy.
-It’s important to make sure that you’re linking to relevant pages.
+It’s important to make sure that you’re interlinking to relevant pages.
 You should always create internal links whenever it makes sense.
 Keep it feeling natural and organic and you will be just fine.